-If you don’t have a physiotherapist, please let us know so we can recommend one.
+If you don’t have a physiotherapist, you can choose one from our list of recommended shoulder and elbow physios.
 Also, if you are unsure what you can or can’t do after your operation, please get in touch with us to clarify.

 Other pre-operative preparations

 A shoulder patient who underwent rotator cuff surgery has shared some practical suggestions for planning for a complex shoulder or elbow operation especially if you will be in a sling for a period of time:

 Before your surgery, think about all the daily things you do with two hands so you can prepare for a few weeks of one-handedness.
 Consider getting shower-gel/shampoo/soap with pump dispensers, front opening tops/shirts with large buttons, a long-handle brush to scrub your back, screw top wine bottles, a hair dryer with a hook at the right height so you can dry your hair with one hand.

 Sitting at a table to eat and leaning over with a sling may be challenging so consider a cushioned lap-tray for eating.

 If you have to feed yourself, having small meal-sized portions in containers in the fridge/freezer in advance is helpful.
 Think of meals that you can eat with just a fork or spoon.
 If you don’t have a microwave getting a cheap one might be a good investment for warming up meals.